pyca/cryptography/docs/hazmat/primitives/symmetric-encryption.rst

         This should be the standard shorthand name for the mode, for example Cipher-Block Chaining mode is "CBC".

-        The name may be used by a backend to influence the operation of a cipher in conjunction with the algorithm's name.

     .. method:: validate_for_algorithm(algorithm)